Morocco in World War II: Casablanca Conference

-Roosevelt also met with Sultan Mohammad V of Morocco at the Casablanca Conference and urged him to work towards independence for Morocco from Spanish and French forces.
+Roosevelt also met with Sultan Mohammed V of Morocco at the Casablanca Conference and urged him to work towards independence for Morocco from Spanish and French forces.

 Sultan Mohammad V

 Sidi Mohammed Ben Youssef of Morocco, or Mohammad V, was the Sultan of Morocco during the World War II period.
-He was chosen by the French Residency to be the Sultan because it was believed that he would be the easiest of his siblings for French officials to successfully control.
+He was chosen by the French Residency to be Sultan because it was believed that he would be the easiest of his siblings for French officials to successfully control.

-As Morocco was under Vichy control, Mohammad V had little power in the prevention of Vichy discrimination laws, but he expressed his moral objection to them in his dealings with French officials.
-Mohammad V did protect the Jewish population in some ways, preventing the use of the Star of David as an identifier of Jewish subjects from use in Morocco.
-Mohammad V also insisted Vichy laws apply only to those who identified religiously as Jewish, rather than on birthright as was standard in Nazi policy.
+As Morocco was under Vichy control, Mohammad V had little power to prevent Vichy discrimination laws, but he expressed his moral objection to them in his dealings with French officials.
+Mohammad V did protect the Jewish population in some ways, preventing the use of the Star of David from being used to identify Jewish subjects in Morocco.
+He also insisted Vichy laws apply only to those who identified religiously as Jewish, rather than based on birth, as was standard Nazi policy.
 Mohammad V also invited Jewish subjects to a banquet he hosted in 1941 without French approval.

-Following the landings of the Allies in Morocco, President Roosevelt wrote to Mohammad V and expressed that the Allies were to be benevolent subjugators in Morocco.
+Following the landings of the Allies in Morocco, President Roosevelt wrote to Mohammad V saying that the Allies would be benevolent subjugators in Morocco.
 In his letter, he wrote: